Jonathan India Player Props: Reds vs. Phillies

 Jonathan India At The Plate

-- India is hitting .280 with two doubles, a home run and four walks.
+- India is hitting .310 with three doubles, a home run and seven walks.

-- Among the qualifying batters in MLB, his batting average ranks 80th, his on-base percentage ranks 44th, and he is 77th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 44th in batting average, 27th in on-base percentage, and 83rd in slugging.

+- India is batting .300 during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.